Port St. Lucie police searching for missing man, 73

 He was supposed to go to another doctor’s appointment later in the afternoon but he didn't show up.
 His phone was shut off since 1:30 p.m., she said.

-"This is out of character and has medical issues," said his daughter, who of her kidneys to him in 2018.
+"This is out of character and has medical issues," said his daughter, who donated one of her kidneys to him in 2018.

 Candice studied music under her father and also sang in OPUS, which is an acronym for Outstanding People United to Sing.